Skip to content

 A firewall you installed three years ago is not 'done.'
 Security is upkeep: updates, training and the occasional review.
 The good news is that the basics cover most real-world threats.

 None of these require a big budget.
 They require someone to set them up properly once and keep an eye on them.
-That is exactly the kind of work we take off your plate.
+That is exactly the kind of work we take off your plate, starting with a free audit of where your setup stands today.